-receptor proteins, which brings the intracellular domains close together so that they can phosphorylate each other.
-This event activates a pathway that is known as the Ras- Raf signaling cascade.
+An alternative signaling pathway starts with the binding of a ligand, for example, a growth hormone, to a receptor tyrosine kinase (RTK).
+In contrast to GPCRs, RTKs contain only a single-transmembrane segment.
+The binding of the ligand induces dimerization of the receptor proteins, which brings the intracellular domains close together so that they can phosphorylate each other.
+This event activates a pathway that is known as the Ras-Raf signaling cascade.
 A central step in this pathway is the exchange of GDP for GTP by the G protein named Ras.
-This activates Ras, which then binds to Raf and induces a cascade of several protein phosphorylation events that finally activates various transcription factors.
-Mutations in Ras are among the most frequent changes in malignant transformation and can lead to uncontrolled cell growth.
+This activates Ras, which then binds to Raf and induces a cascade of several protein phosphorylation events that finally activate various transcription factors.
+Mutations in Ras are among the most frequent changes in malignant transformation and can lead to uncontrolled cell growth (Section 4.2.2).

 The third signaling pathway, one that mediates the effects of a variety of hormones, is the phosphoinositide (PI) pathway.
-This pathway is initiated by binding of a ligand to a cell surface receptor, followed by activation of a heterotrimeric G protein, as described above.
-In the PI pathway, the α -subunit of the G protein in complex with GTP activates phospholipase C
+This pathway is initiated by the binding of a ligand to a cell surface receptor, followed by the activation of a heterotrimeric G protein, as described above.
+In the PI pathway, the $\alpha$ -subunit of the G protein in complex with GTP activates phospholipase C (PLC), which then hydrolyzes phosphatidylinositol-4,5-bisphosphate (PIP2), a phospholipid found on the inner face of the